mixmastamyk/prn/readme.rst

-Mike-rosoft Power File Renamer (c) 2003-2019
+Mike-rosoft Power File Renamer (c) 2003-2020
 ==============================================

 A tool to rename large numbers of files, such as MP3s or images.
-Recently ported to Python 3.6+ from ancient untouched 2.0-era source complete with silly name.
+Recently ported to Python 3.6+ from ancient untouched 2.0-era source complete with its original silly name.

 Background
 -----------------------

+In short,
-This tool does string updates on filenames in the order that they occur on the command-line.
+this tool does string updates on filenames in the order that they occur on the command-line.

-This is done so that results are consistent with expectations.
+It is done this way so that results are consistent with expectations.
+Therefore,
-If modifications interact in unfortunate ways, they may be reordered to suit.
+if the given modifications interact in unfortunate ways, they may be reordered to suit.
 This was a design goal.

-(The final rename happens once however.)
+The final rename happens at once however.
+No need to worry about files renamed half-way then.

 Consequently, when performing many operations on a *absolutley huge* number of files, it might be less than instantaneous, due to the inefficiencies of looping through the argument list for each file.
 In such case you can run fewer operations per run, or change a subset of files at a time.
 As many filesystems are unhappy with huge numbers of files in a single folder, this limitation hasn't been found to be a problem in practice so far.

 Note that the term PRN (from *pro re nata* in Latin), is used in the medical industry as an abbreviation for *as needed*.
-Therefore use ``prn`` as needed and directed under the supervision of a physician.
+Therefore use ``prn`` as needed and directed under the supervision of a
+physician:

     *All information, content, and material of this website is for informational purposes only and are not intended to serve as a substitute for the